animesh-77/animesh-77.github.io/_pages/cv.md

 * Designed a stable orbit for a prospective Indian lunar mission, ensuring alignment with all mission objectives and enhancing mission feasibility
 * Simulated satellite trajectories using GMAT and efficiently processed results with pandas, optimizing data analysis and trajectory accuracy
-* Proposed a final orbit with a 2-year lifespan, eliminating the need for station-keeping maneuvers and thereby reducing mission operational costs
+* Proposed a final orbit with a 2-year lifespan, eliminating the need for station-keeping manoeuvres and thereby reducing mission operational costs
 * Presented findings to the Astronomy & Astrophysics group at RRI and the Indian Academy of Sciences, gaining recognition for innovative orbital dynamics solutions and contributing to national space exploration initiatives

 # Skills and certifications